kapusta/pzgps/front-ends/preact/README.md

 This is a full web server nicely suited to your project.
 Any time you make changes within the `src` directory, it will rebuild and even refresh your browser.

+## Production build

+    npm build

+This will build the prod assets and put them into the `build` directory.

 ## Testing with `mocha`, `karma`, `chai`, `sinon` via `phantomjs`

     npm test